 You could be in a career you hate and looking to make a change.
 You could leave that career and fall into whatever happens to comes next, but that’s a job and not a career path.
 Building a career takes focus, calculation and skill, especially since the job market is so competitive these days.

 I’m not saying to beat your head against a desk, or wait until the answer falls out of the sky.
 I also don’t think there isn’t anything wrong with not knowing what comes next.
-I wrote about embracing the “rock bottom” of life over in my guest column at Ask the Young Professional a while back.
 There is something wrong with being dissatisfied and doing nothing to remedy the situation.

 If you know your current gig isn’t working out for you, do something small each day to attempt to figure out what you might want to do.
 Research something on the internet that sounds interesting.
 Take a class that you’ve always wanted to take.
 Two years ago I found myself unemployed and used my free time to start the blog I always wanted to write but couldn’t when I was working full time at a hedge fund.
 I got a subscription to money magazine, and took every webinar under the sun about social media.

-All of the tiny steps that eventually led to where I am today.
+All the tiny steps that eventually led to where I am today.

 If you want to make a career change without going back to school you’re going to have to become an expert.
 Going to school gives you the knowledge, but that isn’t the only way to get where you want to go (unless of course, you want to become a doctor or lawyer or need some other type of post-professional degree.)
 Blogging and writing is one of the fastest ways to become a subject matter expert because of two reasons: